 - Keep the door open but keep music down.

-You have options!
-If your plan does involve playing loud music on your property, communicate with your neighbors.
-Tell them that you’ll be playing loud music and let them know what time you plan to turn it down.
-Neighbors are often more patient if they know when they can expect the music to end.
+Remember, you have options!
+If you do plan on playing loud music on your property, it’s important to communicate with your neighbors.
+Let them know that you’ll be playing loud music and inform them of the time when you plan to turn it down.
+Your neighbors are likely to be more understanding if they know when to expect the noise to stop.

 More often than not, garages tend to have a strange smell from gasoline, chemicals, mildew or mold.
 For your party, you want to make sure these odors are eliminated to make your guests feel more comfortable.